 - 1. Agree on four broad areas.
-Before delegates will be split into different regional groups, each Working Group as a whole must agree on four broad areas they wish to focus on in the operative section of the resolution. - 2.
+Before delegates will be split into different regional groups, they must agree on four broad areas they wish to focus on in the operative section of the resolution. - 2.
 Split into four regional groups to draft a resolution.
-Delegates in each Working Group will be divided into four regional groupings to draft an entire resolution on the topic they have been assigned. - 3.
+Delegates will be divided into four regional groupings to draft an entire resolution on the topic they have been assigned. - 3.
 Merge the different drafts.
 The Facilitator will put all four drafts into one document that the delegates will then merge together until the total length of the resolution is between 30-35 paragraphs. - 4.
 Submit the draft along with a list of sponsors.
 Once the one draft resolution is submitted, the two groups driving the negotiation process are the sponsors and non-sponsors. - 5.
-Reconvene in the Committee of the Whole when each Working Group has finished merging their different drafts and there is one negotiating text ready to review.
-While in the COW each Facilitator will introduce their draft resolution to the Committee and delegates in both Working Groups will have an opportunity to discuss both drafts together and share their reactions. - 6.
-Each Working returns to their room to review the draft resolution line by line. to The Facilitator in each Working Group will read each paragraph and give the non-sponsors an opportunity to propose amendments to the draft resolution.
-When amendments are inserted into the draft resolution this creates what is a called a "compilation text" because it serves as a record of all the changes that have been proposed. - 7.
-Once the delegates have completed the line by line review of the preambular paragraphs, they will be given a choice to temporarily suspend the line by line review so they can debate the amendments that have been proposed so far or to continue on to the operative paragraphs. - 8.
+Review the draft resolution line by line.
+The Facilitator will read each paragraph and give the non-sponsors an opportunity to propose amendments to the draft resolution.
+When amendments are inserted into the draft resolution this creates what is a called a "compilation text" because it serves as a record of all the changes that have been proposed. - 6.Once the delegates have completed the line by line review of the preambular paragraphs, they will be given a choice to temporarily suspend the line by line review so they can debate the amendments that have been proposed so far or to continue on to the operative paragraphs. - 7.
 Debate the amendments proposed by the non-sponsors during the line by line review.
 This takes place in an informal meeting where sponsors and non-sponsors talk to each other with the goal of reaching consensus on the amendments that have been proposed.
-During these informal consultations, sponsors have the power to accept, reject or agree to an alternate wording of the amendments. - 9.
-These amendments are neither friendly or unfriendly and are never voted on during informal consultations.
-Every time the wording of an entire paragraph has been agreed to by the delegates it should be marked "Agreed ad ref" to indicate that the Working Group has temporarily agreed to the text in that paragraph.
+During these informal consultations, sponsors have the power to accept, reject or agree to an alternate wording of the amendments.